flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 `main`.
 The OS calls `main`, and `main` tells the OS what instructions should be run.
 However, the OS controls when instructions are actually executed because the OS is in charge of scheduling.
-It's a kind of inversion of control.
-Think about it.
+It's a kind of inversion of control, right? 🤔

 ### Communication